Orion2718/Application-of-Accelerators-Assignment-/README.md

-# Solutions for the Assignments from the course "Application of Accelerators".
+# Solutions for the Assignments from the course
+#  *Application of Accelerators*

 Solutions to the questions in Application of accelerators Course